-When to use FMLA
+When to use The Family Medical Leave Act

-In order to use FMLA to care for a family member, the worker's child, spouse or parent must have a "serious health condition."
-FMLA can't be used for common illnesses that only last a short time, such as a cold.
+In order to use FMLA to care for a family member, the worker’s child, spouse, or parent must have a “serious health condition.”
+FMLA can’t be used for common illnesses that only last a short time, such as a cold.

 FLMA Medical Form

-Employers can request that the worker or family member's doctor to fill out a form that explains the health condition.
-The table below lists the questions the doctor must answer about the worker's health.
+Employers can request that the worker or family member’s doctor fill out a form that explains the health condition.
+The table below lists the questions the doctor must answer about the worker’s health.

-|FMLA medical forms ask doctors:
+|FMLA medical forms ask doctors:|